 How to start?

-[If you are looking for the Python, Pycharm & packages installation guide, it’s here.]
+[If you are looking for the Python, VSCode & packages installation guide, it’s here.]

 If you are in this page it means that you want to start learning computer vision!